linux-cultist/venv-selector.nvim/docs/API.md

 ```
 - Notes:
   - Call this once from your plugin configuration (e.g. in your lazy.nvim spec `opts` or `setup`).
+  - If prerequisites fail (old Neovim, missing `fd`), setup returns early and not all features will be available.

 <br>

+<a id="python"></a>
-### vs.python()
+### 🐍 vs.python()
 - Signature: `vs.python()` -> `string | nil`
-- Returns: Absolute path to the active python interpreter for the workspace/project.
-Returns `nil` if no python interpreter has been set active (by the plugin).
+- Returns: Absolute path to the active Python interpreter for the current buffer/project (e.g. `/home/user/.venv/bin/python`), or `nil` if none is active.
-- Purpose: Use when you need the path to the interpreter binary.
+- Purpose: Retrieve the interpreter binary path to pass to external tools, debuggers, or job spawns.
+- Buffer scope: value is relevant to the currently active buffer; APIs and commands in the plugin track activation per-project/buffer.
 - Example:
 ```lua
 local py = require("venv-selector").python()